overheat-org/Diseact/README.md

 }
 ```

-Note button have `onClick` property, expecting a function with a interaction argument, like it:
+Note: the button have a `onClick` property, expecting a function with a interaction argument, like it:

 ```js
 const handleButton = (interaction) => {